mishakessler/mishakessler/README.md

 <h2 align="center">Hey there, I'm Misha. 👋🏻</h2>

-<h3 align="center">I'm passionate about a thing or two. 🤓</h3>
+<h3 align="center">I'm passionate about a thing or two.</h3>

 #### Overview

-- I'm a mission-driven software engineer and technical product developer.
+- I'm a mission-driven, full-stack software engineer.
+- I'm particularly passionate about cultivating brilliant user interfaces and well-architected systems to empower those interfaces.
+- Currently, you'll find me at [Halcyon Health], a venture-funded startup, where I'm a full-stack softeware engineer working on their substance addiction treatment app.
-- Day-to-day, you'll find me at [General Assembly], where I'm a Senior Associate Instructor for Curriculum and Planning on the New York Campus' 500-hour [Software Engineering Immersive][SEI].
+- Previously, I worked for [General Assembly], where I was a Senior Associate Instructor for Curriculum and Planning on the New York Campus' 500-hour [Software Engineering Immersive][SEI].
-- In my spare time, I'm often hacking away on mental health and suicide prevention technology projects, or speaking at conferences, charity galas, and in interviews with popular media outlets.
 - You can download my technical resumé at [this link][technical resume] or on [my full portfolio][portfolio].

 #### Languages, Frameworks & Platforms